-It’s the last day of Beacons Festival and to cap off what I’m sure was a brilliant weekend Far Out favourites Splashh are headlining with their brand of shoegaze Brit Pop.
+It’s the last day of Beacons Festival and to cap off what was a brilliant weekend, Far Out favourites, Splashh, will headline with their brand of shoegaze Brit Pop.
 Vacation; our track of the day, is everything that makes this band not only a chairman of the B-town movement board but surely successors to the British rock ‘n’ roll crown.

-Surely that’s the reason we go to these festivals in the back end of nowhere; knee deep in mud and bodily fluids, to leave where ever you live and travel to a far off land where things are stripped back, more natural, more primal—and you can sit in a field snorting ketamine, listening to like minded people sing about like minded things.
+Surely that’s the reason we go to these festivals in the back end of nowhere; knee-deep in mud and bodily fluids, to leave where ever you live and travel to a far off land where things are stripped back, more natural, more primal—and you can sit in a field listening to like-minded people sing about like-minded subjects.

 If you’re at the festival or indeed going to one soon, then this track has to be in the playlist.
 It has the drive to get you there, the tune to keep you there and the reasoning to get you home.
 Perfect.